Dubai Cruises Disrupted: What the Iran Crisis Means for Gulf Sailings

 Historically, when security risks escalate in the Red Sea or Gulf, US brands reroute vessels around the Cape of Good Hope rather than transit high-risk waterways.
 That option remains on the table should tensions worsen.

-Celestyal Cruises Also Impacted
+Celestyal Cruises Impacted

 Celestyal Discovery affected.
 Image: Celestyal Cruises